My Emacs setup [OUTDATED]

 Rope?

 But the problem is, it tends to choke on large codebases.
-At work our largest repo is about 300k lines of Python.
+At Percolate our largest repo was about 300k lines of Python.
 Open a file with a lot of imports from that codebase and watch emacs hang.
 It suddenly becomes nearly impossible to do anything in that buffer.

 So, I can live without the nice refactoring feautures.